Wout-M/qmk-macropad/README.md

 ## Housing

-I also want to make a small 3D-printed housing for the switch tester.
+I also want to make a small 3D-printed housing for the macropad.
 The housing angles the switches at 7 degrees and adds some extra space to show the pro micro and oled screen.
 Right now it's still a work in progress.

 ![Housing](images/housing.png)